pip-services/pip-services-docs/content/en/python/grpc/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     The grpc module is used to organize synchronous data exchange using calls through the gRPC protocol.
-It has implementations of both the server and client parts.
+It has implementations of both, the server and client parts.
 ---